wgcban/adamae/README.md

 ![ssv2-ablations](figs/adamae-ablations.png)

+# Pretraining *Ada*MAE

+- We closely follow the [VideoMAE](https://github.com/MCG-NJU/VideoMAE.git) pre-trainig receipy, but now with adaptive token sampling instead of tube masking.
+To pre-train AdaMAE, please follow the steps in [DATASET.md](readme/DATASET.md), [PRETRAIN.md](readme/PRETRAIN.md).

+- To check the performance of pre-trained *Ada*MAE please follow the steps in [DATASET.md](readme/DATASET.md) and [FINETUNE.md](readme/FINETUNE.md).

+- To setup the conda environment, please refer [FINETUNE.md](readme/INSTALL.md).

 ## Acknowledgement
 Our AdaMAE codebase is based on the implementation of VideoMAE paper.
 We thank the authors of [**VideoMAE**](https://github.com/MCG-NJU/VideoMAE.git) for making their code available to the public.

 ## Citation